ABC Organic Gardener Magazine latest issue magazine cover.

 Story by

-Simon Webster loves fresh cucumbers straight from his garden!
-His tips will help you grow this summer salad essential.
+Fresh cucumbers straight from the garden are the best!
+These tips will help you grow this summer salad essential.

 The cucumber (Cucumis sativus) is part of the cucurbit family, so related to pumpkins and melons.
 Here, we’re looking at salad cucumbers (rather than gherkins, or pickling cucumbers, although some can be both).